Home | Speakers | Agenda | ST Online | Partners |

 Anna Francis, Co-Director, Portland Inn Project

-Robin Fry, Inclusive Economy Adviser, North of Tyne Combined Authority
+Robin Fry, Inclusive Economy Adviser, North East Combined Authority

 Chair: Grace Pollard, Head of Policy and Insights, New Local